Baker Hughes Company (BKR) Shares Rise Despite Market Challenges

 Sponsored

-The average price recommended by analysts for Baker Hughes Company (BKR) is $36.83, which is $7.67 above the current market price.
-The public float for BKR is 1.00B and currently, short sellers hold a 1.43% of that float.
-On May 01, 2023, BKR’s average trading volume was 6.72M shares.
+The average price predicted for Baker Hughes Company (BKR) by analysts is $36.83, which is $9.45 above the current market price.
+The public float for BKR is 1.00B, and at present, short sellers hold a 1.43% of that float.
+On May 04, 2023, the average trading volume of BKR was 6.74M shares.

 BKR’s Market Performance

-BKR’s stock has seen a -1.42% decrease for the week, with a 3.80% rise in the past month and a -6.58% fall in the past quarter.
-The volatility ratio for the week is 2.86%, and the volatility levels for the past 30 days are at 2.57% for Baker Hughes Company.
-The simple moving average for the past 20 days is -0.24% for BKR’s stock, with a 5.43% simple moving average for the past 200 days.
+BKR’s stock has seen a -4.52% decrease for the week, with a -8.19% drop in the past month and a -14.16% fall in the past quarter.
+The volatility ratio for the week is 3.38%, and the volatility levels for the past 30 days are at 2.85% for Baker Hughes Company.
+The simple moving average for the past 20 days is -5.98% for BKR’s stock, with a -1.09% simple moving average for the past 200 days.

 Analysts’ Opinion of BKR